carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 #### What does it mean to be _type-safe_?

-Having pertinent data structures that represent our queries to provide compile-time safety to our programs.
+Having pertinent data structures and type information for our queries to provide compile-time safety to our programs.

 #### What is a _valid query_?